 Producers of products made with cheese consider the FDA initiative a challenge.
 Consider that a single serving of nacho cheese sauce — a mere quarter cup — contains about 500 mg of sodium, more than 20% of the recommended daily allowance.

 Cheese is inherently high in sodium, fat and calories, but when you reduce a portion of the cheese in a formulation and replace it with a nutritional alternative, the flavor and mouthfeel typically suffer.

 Grande Custom Ingredients Group can help producers of cheese-based products achieve the most recent FDA voluntary targets without compromising taste, texture or price point.

-Enhance Salty Notes While Actually Reducing Sodium
+Enhance Salty Notes While Reducing Sodium

-In fact, controlled studies prove that taste and texture are not compromised.
-In fact, despite a 10% reduction of sodium and calories and 25% less fat, a macaroni and cheese formulation using Grande Gusto scored higher for taste and texture in a side-by-side comparison with the formulation that used American Cheese.
+In fact, controlled studies prove that taste and texture were actually enhanced when using this innovative ingredient.
+Despite a 10% reduction of sodium and calories and 25% less fat, a macaroni and cheese formulation using Grande Gusto to replace approximately 30% of the cheese scored higher for taste and texture in a side-by-side comparison with the formulation that used American Cheese.

 Grande Gusto can help food manufacturers achieve their goals for more nutritious products.
 Ask about our controlled studies when you reach out to our team of food scientists, and be sure to request a sample.
 They’ll discuss how easily Grande Gusto can be incorporated into your food systems and work alongside you to perfect your formulation.